mgomez05/turnitin-bigger-coding-exercise/README.md

 - The two main background colors are also the same as the primary background colors on Turnitin's web page: `#FFFFFF` and `#F5F5F5`
 - The web page's tab logo (i.e. "favicon") is taken directly from the Dog CEO web page https://dog.ceo/

+To see how to run this application, see the **Instructions for Running this Application** section below.

+To the different sources that were used to create this application, see the **Works Cited / Links Used** at the end of this README

 ## Instructions for Running this Application

 The instructions in the sections that follow were provided by Facebook when this project was created using **Create React App**.
 I have removed all instructions aside from the `npm start` command, as that is the only command necessary for running the application.
 (The other instructions were provided for all apps created using [Create React App](https://github.com/facebook/create-react-app) and were outside the scope of this exercise).